cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 4️⃣: Agents

 *Agents are your internal support staff.
-They handle tickets and can be assigned to departments, roles, and teams.*
+They handle tickets and can be assigned to departments, roles, and teams.
+Note down the agent login info for future use.*

 1. Go to **Admin Panel → Agents → Add New Agent**.
 2. Create two test agents with made-up names and emails.